 Yes, all apprentices are paid.
-The current minimum rate per hour for apprentices aged under 19 or in the first year of an apprenticeship is £3.50 (as of June 2017) although most of the employers that we work with pay more than this.
+The current minimum rate per hour for apprentices aged under 19 or in the first year of an apprenticeship is £3.70 although most of the employers that we work with pay more than this.

 How much work will I have to do?

 The training and assessment takes place at work, but you should expect to do some work in the evenings or at the weekend, particularly if you are doing a higher apprenticeship or an apprenticeship with significant technical content such as Law or Accountancy.
 Apprentices spend at least 20% of their working week in off the job training.

 Do I need a job?

 Yes.
 Apprenticeships are designed for people who are in full time work (at least 30 hours a week in most cases).
 If you do not have a job, we can help you find one.
 If you have a job already, that's great – most employers are very supportive.

 Am I eligible?

 People of all ages and educational backgrounds (including graduates) can be eligible for apprenticeship funding.
 The key point is that the apprenticeship must allow you to acquire substantive new skills that you need for your job.
 This means that we need to check that the content of the training is materially different from any prior qualification or previous apprenticeship that you have completed.
 If you decide to apply for an apprenticeship with Damar, we will always check your eligibility with you.